Westfield Miranda: 2010s: redevelopment

 Stage two of the now $475 million redevelopment opened on 20 November 2014 with the official grand opening on Thursday, 27 November, with four days of celebrations.
 Around 90 specialty stores, a three-level galleria mall between a refurbished Myer and David Jones department stores and a three-level restaurant precinct around the existing weeping fig tree with a water feature and lush landscapes on Kingsway opened.

 In April 2015, Franklins closed down and was replaced by Coles.
 This store was the final Franklins store in Australia, ultimately ending the business.

 The final stage of the redevelopment which includes a new 10-screen Event Cinemas complex and four restaurants on the rooftop level opened on 2 April 2015.
 The new Event Cinemas complex replaced the existing Greater Union Cinemas complex in the basement level.

 On 16 April 2015 Topshop Topman opened its second New South Wales store on the former space of Woolworths on level 3.

 On 28 May 2015 Zara opened its fifth Sydney two-level store in the outside Myer on level 2 and 3.
 Uniqlo opened next door to Zara on level 3 on 6 June 2015.
 On 27 July 2015 Apple opened its 22nd Australian store on level 2.

 During the renovations when the new parking system came in, people who lived near Miranda Fair noted that shoppers and employees of Miranda Fair were increasingly parking in the streets to avoid paying the fees for parking in Miranda Fair.
 In February 2015, Westfield Miranda planned to reintroduce free parking for people with disability stickers in response to feedback that parking was difficult to find.
 In December 2015, Westfield Miranda extended its opening hours until midnight.
 In December 2016, to cope with Christmas demand, parking at Port Hacking High School was arranged for shoppers at Westfield Miranda.

 On 8 April 2016 Sky Zone opened its second Sydney location on the former cinema space.
 The PLAYTIME arcade opened around that time on the former restaurant space which was rebranded to Timezone in November 2018.

 On 25 June 2018 Toys "R" Us went into voluntary administration.
-Toys "R" Us closed its doors due to bankruptcy on 5 July 2018.
+Toys "R" Us closed due to bankruptcy on 5 July 2018.
 After the closure of the store Rebel expanded and took over the space of Toys "R" Us.

-10 November 2019 Sky Zone closed its doors.
+On 10 November 2019 Sky Zone closed.
 It did not give a reason.
 In a statement released the decision was "due to external circumstances out of our team's control".